w3c/aria-practices/widget-states.md

 The following table summarizes the states discussed in this section.

-State           | Description | HTML equivalent
+State           | Description | HTML attribute for similar concept
 ----------------|-------------|----------------
-`aria-selected` | the element is chosen for further operation | `selected` IDL attribute on `option` `aria-checked`  | the element is checked, unchecked, or mixed state | `checked` IDL attribute on `input` `aria-pressed`  | for toggle buttons: pressed or unpressed | None `aria-expanded` | an element owned or controlled by this element can be expanded or collapsed | None `aria-disabled` | the element is not editable or operable | `disabled` content attribute on form controls `aria-readonly` | the element is not editable, but is operable | `readonly` content attribute on `input` and `textarea`
+`aria-selected` | the element is chosen for further operation | `selected` attribute on `option` `aria-checked`  | the element is checked, unchecked, or mixed state | `checked` attribute on `input` `aria-pressed`  | for toggle buttons: pressed or unpressed | None `aria-expanded` | an element owned or controlled by this element can be expanded or collapsed | None `aria-disabled` | the element is not editable or operable | `disabled` attribute on form controls `aria-readonly` | the element is not editable, but is operable | `readonly` attribute on `input` and `textarea`

-HTML also has built-in widgets and similar states.
+HTML also has built-in form controls with similar states.
-When using HTML widgets that have built-in ways to represent these states, do not use ARIA states.
+When using HTML form controls that have built-in ways to represent these states, do not use ARIA states.
 Only use the HTML attributes or APIs.